 This will not change because the portability, quality and nagivation are unmatched; the complex illustrations show

-Use the full power of your PDF viewer capabilities, including Search, etc, if you can open them.
+Use the full power of your PDF viewer capabilities, including TableOfContents; Search; etc.

-Unfortunately the combination of certain browsers::PDF viewers cannot open the PDFs
+If you can open them: Unfortunately the combination of certain browsers::PDF viewers do not present PDFs

-(so much for the ability of commercial programs to read Standard-compliant files).
+correctly.
+So much for the ability of commercial programs to read Standard-compliant files.

 - HTML Image Map

-Based on your feedback most of the documents have been re-published as HTML,
+Based on your requests, most of the documents have been re-published as HTML,

 from the same source, for viewing in sub-standard browsers.